This article provides a detailed over view of the many different types of counseling options available to students seeking help.

-If you are in a crisis or have an urgent need to be seen, our Counselor on Duty can meet with you between 10AM-6PM Monday - Thursday or 10AM-4PM on Friday during the Fall and WInter semsters.
+If you are in a crisis or have an urgent need, you can access our AFTER HOURS support or during CAPS Business Hours talk or be seen by our Counselor on Duty.
+Our Counselor on Duty can meet with you between 10:00 AM - 6:00 PM Monday - Thursday or 10:00 AM - 4:00 PM on Friday during the Fall and WInter semsters.

 You will need to come to CAPS, fill out the Welcome to CAPS form and check the box next to "Do you need to be seen today?" and complete the computer intake forms.
 If you are experiencing a great deal of stress we'll ask you to complete some brief basic information and then you'll be able to see a counselor right away.

 Examples of reasons to see the "Counselor on Duty" include: